Drimdave/Drimdave.github.io/README.md

 # Drimdave.github.io
-A Voice Assistant created using JavaScript
+A Virtual Assistant created using JavaScript